stefanuspet/WebTanyaPakar/README.md

 # Tanya Pakar

-This project is built with React and Vite.
-It includes various features to manage and interact with Pakar data, user roles, PDF materials, ratings, and a chat system.
+This project is built with React and Vite, and utilizes Firebase for its backend services.
+It includes various features to manage Pakar and tenant data, user roles, PDF materials, consultation completions, tenant logs, and a chat system.

 ## Features